 Pokébot Training

 Prerequisites: Novice Technology

-Effect: You may control a Pokébot with Complexity up to your Technology Rank by spending a Standard
+Effect: You may control a Pokébot with Complexity up to your Technology Rank by using a Pokémon

-Action and Command Action.
+turn.

 Psychic Navigator Prerequisites: Elemental Connection (Psychic), Adept Perception or Focus Effect: You gain the Psychic Navigator Capability.